adnanb59/jetbrains-academy-medium/linear-equations-solver/README.md

 You're essentially creating a matrix and a result and getting the solution vector (Ax = B).

 The solution algorithm utilizes complete pivoting (so columns can be switched along with rows).
+The architecture utilizes a Command pattern for individual actions involving row & column swaps and value updates.
 If there are solutions, then they will be displayed, otherwise `No solutions` or `Infinitely many solutions` will be given.